-Staff disinfects all contact surfaces (e.g., handrails, reception, doors, furniture, desks, etc.) multiple times a day following CDC guidelines for cleaning and disinfection of high-touch surfaces.
+Staff disinfects all contact surfaces (e.g., handrails, reception, doors, furniture, desks, etc.) multiple times a day, following CDC guidelines for cleaning and disinfection of high-touch surfaces.
 In addition, all common areas are provided with an alcohol-based hand sanitizer.

 Resident Engagement and Needs

 Is Wi-Fi available in the resident’s rooms?

 Wi-Fi offered by Residential Plaza is only available in the TV room on each floor and activity rooms on the first and second floor.
 We continue to educate our residents to make sure they use these spaces without putting themselves at risk and complying with CDC recommendations of social distancing.
 If your loved one has a cellphone, we encourage you to call the provider and inquire about adding a hot spot to the device.
 Our staff could help with the setup.